 The success of perception (machine or man) relies on the ability to construct model representations whose assumptions and constraints reflect the structure and regularity of the world.
-In the absence of any domain knowledge or preference for certain features, any two object classes share the same number of properties and thus cannot be distinguished when compared over all possible features (referred to as the ugly-duckling theorem [23]).
-A "key feature" is a property that can be reliably inferred in a particular context, where the likelihood of correctly indicating the property is high (few false targets) and the property itself has a significant prior probability of occurring [14].
+A "key feature" is a property that can be reliably inferred in a particular context, where the likelihood of correctly indicating the property is high (few false targets) and the property itself has a significant prior probability of occurring [10].

 With respect to recognizing action effort, do some properties of the movement vary consistently across effort to enable reliable discrimination of effort (e.g., which joint motions contribute the most to the overall percept of the action effort)?
-We refer to these key features as expressive features.
-We will show that standard minimization of SSE over all trajectories is not the approach used by human observers when matching movements, but that certain trajectories are used to drive the perceptual rankings and therefore act as key features.
-We will present a model that can infer these expressive features to enable the model to make judgements similar to those of people.
+We refer to these key features as expressive features1.
+We will show that certain trajectories can be used to match perceptual rankings of motions and therefore act as key features.
+We will also present a model that can infer these expressive features to enable the model to make judgements similar to those of people.